plebann/studioscheduler/src/StudioScheduler.Server/Controllers/Tests/README.md

 ### 🚀 Quick Start: `AllEndpoints.http`
 **Start here!** This file provides a comprehensive test suite that verifies:
-- Mock repositories are working
+- Entity Framework repositories are working
-- SalsaMe Dance Studio data is loaded
+- SalsaMe Dance Studio data is loaded from database
 - All major endpoints respond correctly

 **How to use:**